larc/gproshan/README.md

 Also, we have implemented the [Fast Marching algorithm](), and the [Heat method](https://www.cs.cmu.edu/~kmcrane/Projects/HeatMethod/index.html).

 ### Dictionary Learning
-We proposed a Dictionary Learning and Sparse Coding framework in order to solve the problems of Denoising, Inpainting and Multiresolution on triangular meshes.
-Please see an cite our work:
+We proposed a Dictionary Learning and Sparse Coding framework,  to solve the problems of Denoising, Inpainting, and Multiresolution on triangular meshes.
+This work is still in process.
+Please  cite our work:

 [A Dictionary Learning-based framework on Triangular Meshes]()